-- 5.1.4.1.1.
-There shall not be an appreciable time interval between each AEBS self-check, and subsequently there shall not be a delay in illuminating the warning signal, in the case of an electrically detectable failure. - 5.1.4.1.2.
-If the system has not been calibrated after a cumulative driving time of 15 seconds above a speed of 10km/h, information of this status shall be indicated to the driver.
-This information shall exist until the system has been successfully calibrated. - [5.1.4.2.
-A deactivation warning, if the vehicle is equipped with a means to manually deactivate the AEBS, shall be given when the system is deactivated.
-This shall be as specified in Paragraph 5.4.2.] - 5.1.4.3.
+- 5.1.4.1.
+A failure warning when there is a failure in the AEBS that prevents the requirements of this Regulation of being met.
+The warning shall be as specified in paragraph 5.5.4. - 5.1.4.1.1.
+There shall not be an appreciable time interval between each AEBS self-check, and subsequently there shall not be a delay in illuminating the warning signal, in the case of an electrically detectable failure. - 5.1.4.1.2 Upon detection of any non-electrical failure condition (e.g. sensor blindness or sensor misalignment), the warning signal as defined in paragraph 5.1.4.1. shall be illuminated - 5.1.4.21.2.
+If the system has not been initialised after a cumulative driving time of 15 seconds above a speed of 10km/h, information of this status shall be indicated to the driver.
+This information shall exist until the system has been successfully initialised. - 5.1.4.23.
+A deactivation warning, if the vehicle is equipped with a means to deactivate the AEBS, shall be given when the system is deactivated.
+This shall be as specified in paragraph 5.4.3. - 5.1.4.3.
 Upon detection of any non-electrical failure condition (e.g. sensor blindness or sensor misalignment), the warning signal as defined in paragraph 5.1.4.1. shall be illuminated. - 5.1.5.
 Emergency braking

-Subject to the provisions of paragraph 5.3.1. and 5.3.2., the system shall provide emergency braking interventions described in paragraphs 5.2.1.2. and 5.2.2.2. [and 5.2.3.2.] having the purpose of significantly decreasing the speed of the subject vehicle.
+Subject to the provisions of paragraphs 5.3.1. and 5.3.2., the system shall provide emergency braking interventions described in paragraphs 5.2.1.2.
+5.2.2.2. and 5.2.3.2 having the purpose of significantly decreasing the speed of the subject vehicle.